MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ### Continuous-Operation Electronics (E1)

 This EnergyPlus measure adds a `DemandManager:ElectricEquipment` object to the model.
 The measure will also add a `DemandManagerAssignmentList` object if one is not present in the model.
 If one is, it will add the `DemandManager:ElectricEquipment` to the existing `DemandManagerAssignmentList`.
-The following objects are examples from `5ZoneAirCooledDemandLimiting.idf` EnergyPlus example file.
+The following objects are examples from the `5ZoneAirCooledDemandLimiting.idf` EnergyPlus example file.

 ```
 DemandManager:ElectricEquipment,